TomPham97/tompham97.github.io/_posts/blogs/2022-08-16-challenges-when-learning-data-science.md

 While the field employs lots of advanced statistics and algorithms, one does not necessarily need to have a PhD in math in order to implement practical solutions using data.

 Technical knowledge is important but should not be the main emphasis.
 As described by Dr. Rachel Thomas

+# 3. Absence of peers with a common interest
+Forums, communities such as reddit, stack overflow

+# 2.